gbudau/minishell/README.md

   - [x] Split the line into tokens

-- [ ]  Parse (analyze and substitute) the tokens into commands

 - [ ] Expansion

-  - [ ] Environment variables substitution
+  - [x] Environment variables substitution

   - [ ] Field splitting

   - [ ] Quote removal

+- [ ] Parse (analyze and substitute) the tokens into commands

 - [ ] Command Execution